Waste Reduction and Recycling Incentive Grants

 Nebraska Clean Diesel Grant Program

-The Nebraska Department of Environmental Quality established the Nebraska Clean Diesel Grant Program in 2008 to distribute funding received by the Environmental Protection Agency for the purpose of reducing diesel emissions.
+The Nebraska Department of Environment & Energy established the Nebraska Clean Diesel Grant Program in 2008 to distribute funding received by the Environmental Protection Agency for the purpose of reducing diesel emissions.
 This funding was authorized by Congress in the Diesel Emissions Reduction Act, or DERA, which was created as part of the Energy Policy Act of 2005.
 DERA provides funding annually to states for the establishment of grant and loan programs that reduce diesel emissions.

 Scrap Tire Grants